larabeans-archive/---Deprecated---larabeans/app/Containers/Zero/README.md

 ### Zero Container

+ZERO IS NOTHING, UNLESS IT COMES AFTER NON-ZEROS

+This just serve as proxy to other container services, because it is zero, it do nothing and just utilizing others container tasks, and try to go with same approach to minimize complexity.

 ## Migration
 Contains new migrations to update core tables primary key type to uuid, which is incremental by default.